This is a sample of what you will see, once a booking is confirmed we provide you with complete Itinerary.

 - Beverage unless specified.

-This tour explores 2 of the most significant wine and food regions in Italy & includes the home of Slow Food.
+This slow food and wine tour explores 2 of the most significant wine and food regions in Italy & includes the home of Slow Food.

 Piedmont,The most typical specialties of the regional cuisine are fondue and bagna cauda: two warm and out-of-this-world dips that celebrate the Alba white truffle and raw vegetables.
 Some of the many excellent dishes include the great mixed fry, braised beef in Barolo wine, civet of hare and a wide array of cheeses: toma, robiola, bruss from the Langhe, gorgonzola from Novara, and sernium from Biella.